Search Results for: security

 PhotoShelter, Zenfolio, Squarespace et al. lack photo and download security

-You’re a photographer, artist, or designer.
+unsecure website You're a photographer, artist, or designer.
 You want to create a website showcasing your work.
 Perhaps you want to sell digital photo downloads and add some income to your business.
-What you don’t want is your images being copied/pasted elsewhere … Continue reading
+What you don't want is your images being copied/pasted elsewhere without your permission, or your downloadable content accessed by someone other than the customer who made the purchase.
+It may sound pretty simple, and obvious as the way it should be, but the fact is that there are portfolio website...
+Continue reading

 LinkedIn, eHarmony social networking sites hacked, passwords leaked, poor security